 The First Steps When Learning QuickBooks

 Your next steps will be learning to use the QuickBooks features most important to tracking and managing your finances.
 Many people start with recording transactions like sales, bills, and payments or managing and creating customer invoices.
-Some people will want to start customizing invoices by creating invoice templates specific to one’s company.
+Some people will want to start customizing invoices by creating templates specific to their company.
 Those with inventory and vendors will work on creating these profiles to track sales, invoices, and expenses.
-Additionally, beginners using payroll features can start setting up payroll management to track employee hours, calculate pay, and handle any necessary deductions.
+Additionally, beginners using payroll features can start setting up payroll management to track employee hours, calculate pay, and handle necessary deductions.

 Free QuickBooks Tools for Beginners

 QuickBooks beginners can find free and low-cost resources to start learning how to use this software.
 Most learners find free YouTube video tutorials to be useful.
-These videos offer walkthroughs or overviews of the software, comparisons between different versions, and tutorials that will offer instructions on how to use the basic features of the software.
+These videos offer walkthroughs or overviews of the software, comparisons between different versions, and tutorials that provide instructions on how to use the basic features of the software.
 It can be especially useful to get started learning QuickBooks from one’s preferred video tutorial instructor before receiving more comprehensive hands-on training elsewhere.

-While many on-demand classes are paid only, learners can find free on-demand QuickBooks courses, as well.
-On-demand classes are self-paced, meaning that students do not receive instruction from a teacher, rather, they are given access to course materials that they can move through at their own speed.
+While many on-demand classes are paid only, learners can find free on-demand QuickBooks courses as well.
+On-demand classes are self-paced, meaning that students do not receive instruction from a teacher; rather, they are given access to course materials that they can move through at their own speed.
 Public libraries often offer free access to on-demand QuickBooks courses through LinkedIn Learning for library card holders.
-Intuit also has a version of QuickBooks called QuickBooks Online Accountant that is free for accounting professionals and provides training and practice modules so that Accountants, Bookkeepers, Financial Analysts, and Financial Managers can teach themselves how to use this software to view, correct, manage, or analyze their clients’ finances.
+Intuit also has a version of QuickBooks called QuickBooks Online Accountant that is free for accounting professionals and includes training and practice modules so that Accountants, Bookkeepers, Financial Analysts, and Financial Managers can teach themselves how to use this software to view, correct, manage, or analyze their clients’ finances.

 Live QuickBooks Training for Beginners

 QuickBooks bootcamps, in particular, are a great live training option for beginners looking to learn comprehensive QuickBooks skills quickly.
 Bootcamps are accelerated classes aimed at providing students with detailed knowledge of one skill or one topic.
 Most live online and in-person QuickBooks bootcamps are beginner-friendly and can be completed in one or two class periods of four to six hours in length.
-One can find introductory QuickBooks bootcamps as well as QuickBooks bootcamps that will cover basics and more intermediate or advanced skills throughout one complete course.
+One can find introductory QuickBooks bootcamps as well as QuickBooks bootcamps that cover both basic and more intermediate or advanced skills throughout one complete course.

 The Next Step

-QuickBooks is known as being a feature-heavy, comprehensive accounting software which makes it difficult to master some of the more complex or customizable features.
+QuickBooks is known as being a feature-heavy, comprehensive accounting software, which can make it difficult to master some of the more complex or customizable features.
 Once you have learned the QuickBooks basics, you will want to move on to becoming proficient in more advanced features.
 This can include creating customized financial reports, tracking projects, and learning advanced inventory management.
 At the intermediate level, users can also consider creating custom user roles and setting up different user permissions, which is especially important for companies that have multiple employees tasked with using QuickBooks.

 As with introductory QuickBooks training, you can pursue free, low-cost self-teaching options or live training options to learn additional skills like these.
 Free resources and on-demand classes are best for quickly getting started with QuickBooks or supplementing one’s education after receiving more comprehensive training.
-One can find on-demand classes and YouTube tutorials that offer industry-specific training, which is especially useful for anyone who wants to learn the specific features that attorneys, manufacturers, or non-profits use or that you will commonly need in industries like construction or retail.
+One can find on-demand classes and YouTube tutorials that offer industry-specific training, which is especially useful for anyone who wants to learn the specific features that attorneys, manufacturers, or non-profits use or that are commonly used in industries like construction or retail.
 Taking intermediate and advanced QuickBooks classes is the best option for those who prefer detailed, guided instruction and for anyone who intends to use QuickBooks professionally for their work in accounting or finance.